Path to Space

 Google Lunar X Prize -> Robotic explorers on the moon

-On February 6, 2011, Astrobotic Technology announced that it's booked space on a SpaceX Falcon 9 rocket.
-The latest reports are that launch could be as early as July 2014, but more likely January 2015.
-Their robot is named Red Rover.
-The original plan was to send it to the Apollo 11 landing site but in July 2011, NASA set a 75-meter keep-out zone around the site and so Astrobotic decided to not go there.
+Astrobotic Technology is now planning on launching on a SpaceX Falcon 9 rocket for their X Prize attempt in the second half of 2016.
+The original plan was to send a rover named Red Rover to the Apollo 11 landing site but in July 2011, NASA set a 75-meter keep-out zone around the site and so Astrobotic decided to not go there.

 Credit: Astrobotic Technology